 A couple months ago, the idea was approved and I got to work.
 I started asking my community for book donations and I scoured my own bookshelf for titles I thought would be a good addition.
 A few weeks before the conference, a new thought occurred to me.
-What if someone were to pick up a copy of Girl Wash Your Face and open the inside cover and see that it was donated by Rachel Hollis?
+What if someone were to pick up a copy of Daring Greatly and opened the inside cover to find it was donated by Brene Brown?

 So I sat down and I emailed my HEROES.
 Those people I listen to non stop and read all their books and dream about meeting one day and I asked if they would be interested in sending books for this project.